stoneyrh/gSOAP/gsoap/mod_gsoap/mod_gsoap-0.6/apache_20/README.txt

 To build the client:

-gcc -o calcclient calcclient.c soapC.c soapClient.c -lgsoap
+$ gcc -o calcclient calcclient.c soapC.c soapClient.c stdsoap2.c

 and test it:

-./calcclient add 2 3
+$ ./calcclient add 2 3

+By default, the URI query ?wsdl returns the WSDL, e.g.
+"http://domain/path/calc?wsdl" which pulls the file calc.wsdl from the current location of the service.
+You need to copy the calc.wsdl file there.

 USING DYNAMIC LIBRARIES